Post by Jerseylady*Heather* on Dec 2, 2010 0:23:46 GMT -5

-Nonesuch Farm-Melissa & Don are the farmers.
-Helped out by our faithful LGDs Judge, Jury, Marshall & Baliff.
-We raise, sell and eat: Dexter cattle, Hampshire sheep, Faverolles Chickens, Cotton Patch Geese, Muscovy & Welsh Harlequin ducks, Honey from our bees, and the rewards of an organic garden, fruit and nut orchard.
-Living life the old fashioned way on 30 acres of Piney Woods, where milking cows is the start of every beautiful day. www.nonesuchfarm.net / www.facebook.com/nonesuchfarm
+Nonesuch Farm- Melissa & Don are the farmers, with our faithful LGDs Judge, Jury, Marshall & Baliff.
+We raise, sell and eat: Dexter cattle, Hampshire sheep, Faverolles Chickens, Cotton Patch Geese, and Welsh Harlequin ducks.
+Honey from our bees, and the bounty of an organic garden, fruit and nut orchards nourish us, while we steward 30 acres of Piney Woods.
+Where milking cows is the start of every beautiful day. www.nonesuchfarm.net / www.facebook.com/nonesuchfarm

 That looks very much like she has broken her pelvis.
 The signs that she was trying to move her left leg, but not her right, are very concerning.

 Usually, when a pelvis breaks, the cartilage splits in one or two places.
 If the area can be stabilized, it can heal, but that is difficult to do with a cow.
 You would need deep bedding, you would need to keep her back legs hobbled together, and you would need some way to roll her over every day or two.

 Pepper-Angus/Dexter/Jersey 12 yr Mocha (aka Crazy Cow) 11 yr Eva Holstein 11 yr Chloe - Jersey/Dexter 10 yr Dolly - Jersey 10 Brie - Jersey - 9 Fern - 5 Birdie - 5